G00364769/Project-2018/README.md

  As I need a full Irish Data set.
 I want to pass sepal, Petal Length and width in csv read search function.
 Irish data set I can copy from wiki or http://archive.ics.uci.edu/ml/machine-learning-databases/iris/iris.data copy from this link.
-User story 3 NA
-As I need search logic functions.
-I want to write a search function when user will pass input, it look in database or csv file and return the result.
-If it dint match, Show the description that data not found
 ### User story 4
 As I need 4 input value petal, sepal length and width?
 I want to write a function